Roi Et: Geography

 Roi Et lies on a flat plain about 150 m above sea level.

+History

+Roi Et has been inhabited since the prehistory, the community was then influenced by Dvaravati around the 5th century and continued to the Angkorian period, but was abandoned following the decline of the Angkor in the 13th century.
+It was repopulated by Lao people led by Suthonmanee (เจ้าสุทนต์มณี) from Mueang Suwannaphum in 1775.

+Roi Et City has been a major settlement for more than 300 years.
+In ancient times It was once called 'Saket Nakhon' and referred to as "a large city with 11 gates and 11 vassal cities", but in modern-day terms it would be classed as a middle sized market town.

 Main features of the town

 At the center of Roi Et lies a lake, next to a 101 meter observation tower that is modeled in the shape of a traditional circular panpipe.

 Climate

 Roi Et has a tropical savanna climate (Köppen climate classification Aw).
 Winters are dry and very warm.
 Temperatures rise until April, which is hot with the average daily maximum at 35.7 °C. The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.

 Transportation

 Route 214 leads north to Kalasin and south to Kaset Wisai, Surin, and Prasat.
 Route 2044 leads east to Phon Thong.
 Route 23 leads west to Maha Sarakham and Ban Phai, and east to Yasothon and Ubon Ratchathani.
 Route 215 leads south to Suwannaphum and the border with Surin Province.
 Route 232 is a 4-lane ring road that enables through-traffic to avoid the city centre.

 Roi Et is served by Roi Et Airport to the north of the town.